-266 Seagrass meadows are already mitigating emissions by absorbing CO2 through photosynthesis

-268 They occur on the tidal flats of the southeastern North Sea (mostly the dwarf seagrass Zostera enhance the seagrass area can contribute to enhanced carbon burial (Lange et al., 2022) with
+Seagrass meadows are already mitigating emissions by absorbing CO_2 through photosynthesis and by trapping particulate organic matter from the water, which gets buried in the sediment.
+They occur on the tidal flats of the southeastern North Sea (mostly the dwarf seagrass Zostera noltii) and the German Baltic coast (sublittoral seagrasses, here Zostera marina).
+An expansion of seagrass meadows, induced by human intervention (like planting or seeding) (SeaGr) to enhance the seagrass area can contribute to enhanced carbon burial (Lange et al., 2022) with benefits to marine biodiversity.